-The Accreditation Committee will consist of ten accredited members (from as many States and genres as possible) and consideration is given to composition, operating, camera movement, lensing, exposure and the standard of lighting - both interior and exterior.
+The Accreditation Committee will consist of ten Accredited members (from as many States and genres as possible) and consideration is given to composition, operating, camera movement, exposure and the standard of lighting - both interior and exterior.
 Consideration will also be given to the cinematic approach in relation to content.

 The work submitted must demonstrate more than just professional competence.
 Creativity, consistency and aesthetic innovation will be some of the qualities looked for by the panel.

 Accreditation by the Society is deemed an honour and an Accredited Cinematographer shall have the right to use the letters ACS after his or her name whilst full financial membership is maintained.

-Every successful Accredited member will be presented with a certificate bearing their name and an accreditation number along with an ACS Accreditation pin.
+Every successful Accredited member will be presented with a certificate bearing their name and an Accreditation number along with an ACS Accreditation pin.
 The certificate always remains the property of the Society.
 Should the Accredited member become un-financial and their membership lapse, the certificate must be returned to the National Executive and the person may no longer use the ACS suffix after their name.

-In the event of a member failing to gain Accreditation, after a period of 12 months but within 2 years, they may reapply once without having to repay the application fee.
-It will be necessary to submit a new application and a revised submission.
-After the 3 year period they can again reapply but will have to pay another application fee
+In the event of a member failing to gain Accreditation they may reapply again after a period of 12 months, but within 2 years, without having to repay the application fee.
+If unsuccessful after this second submission it will be necessary to submit a new application and a revised submission along with another application fee.

-For a copy of the Accreditation Application form please contact your local State or Territory Branch President or the National President via the link below.
+For a copy of the latest Accreditation Application form please contact your local State or Territory Branch President or the National President via the link below.

 Displaying 1 - 2 of 2